 We are looking to celebrate the international reach of e-assessment, recognising the challenges faced by organisations working outside of one's main country of operation, whilst still achieving excellence and ensuring relevant and valid assessment practices.

 We welcome testimonials in support of applications for the Export Award.

 Submissions will be judged according to how well they meet each of the criteria below (max 1000 words).
 We also request a brief overview, or executive summary for the judging panel (max 200 words).
+Please do not submit any additional information, such as links to websites; this information will not be considered in initial shortlisting.
 Each submission will be considered on individual merit.
 Please identify the location of the project(s).

 - Was the programme developed to address a clearly identified need?
 What is this need?
 How has the need been addressed?